penpot/penpot-docs/technical-guide/plugins/deployment.md

 ### Create an account

 You need a Cloudflare account if you don't already have one.
-You can [sign up](https://dash.cloudflare.com/sign-up) via email and password.
+You can <a target="_blank" href="https://dash.cloudflare.com/sign-up">sign up</a> via email and password.

 ### CORS issues